Thomas Chatterton Manuscript Project

 (Brother of George Catcott)

-The famous leaning tower
+Temple Church - The famous leaning Tower

-It would seem that the Rev. Alexander was not fooled by Chatterton and believed that he had the ability to create Rowley.
+It would seem that the Rev. Alexander was not fooled by Chatterton and believed that Chatterton had the ability to create Rowley.
 However, according to George Catcott, when Chatterton gave Alexander a copy of 'Rowley’s Fragment of a Sermon on the Divinity of the Holie Spryte,' it was in 'modern' English transcribed by Chatterton, rather than the 'original.'
 This was, supposedly, because Alexander was not used to reading obsolete English, which gives the impression that Alexander may have accepted this work as an original by Rowley - click the above link to read more of George's memories.

 At some point Alexander must have done something to annoy Chatterton, perhaps he was being a little high-handed and, as a result, he became the butt of one of Chatterton's satirical attacks, in an Epistle to the Reverend Mr. Catcott.